qrst07/cloudmc-standard-kb/en/administration/manage-kb.md

+---
-# Manage the CloudMC knowledge base
+title: "Manage the CloudMC knowledge base"
+slug: manage-kb
+---

 <!-- Need to add information about inheritance and branding. -->